|

 citizens as a reliable, unbiased resource.
 About 30,000 people visit

-this site each month, each one viewing an average of about 12 pages.
+this site each month, each one viewing an average of about 12 pages, and I thank YOU for visiting!

 |